Spring Conference for Landscapers

 March 15, 2017

 NHCLP credits awarded available

 Coffee, Tea, Muffins

 |2:20-3:15||Art in the Landscape

-AOLCP credits pending;
+|Pesticide credits pending;

 2 NHCLP Credits awarded for attending Conference.

 Early registration is $50 per person if paid in full by March 8, 2017.
 Late registration or payment at the door is $60 per person.
 Student registrations: $25 before March 8.
 (Please call 862-3208 if you would like to register as a student.)
 No refunds after March 9 and lunch is not guaranteed for registrations after March 8.

 RSVP by March 8, 2017